sorphwer/sorphwer.github.io/_posts/2020-03-01-welcome-to-jekyll.markdown

 Also, tags is enabled in archive page.
 Current version **do not** support space in tag.

 To edit min & max level of generated outline, please check `_config.yml`.
 Max level is 3 now.

+*You have to manually input last modify date since github page do not support related plugins. (https://tomkadwill.com/adding-last-modified-date-to-jekyll)

 # Content Scripts